TonyXYJ/Turtle-s-transformer/README.md

 # Turtle's transformer

-This is the manual implementation of the traditional Q-K-V transformer. **Only for encoder.**
+This is the manual implementation of the traditional Q-K-V transformer.

+Decoder-only is on the way.